3TUSK/Kramh/specification/rest.markdown

 # SMMART API Definition

-SMMART API Definition defines a set of Web API endpoints in RESTful style
+SMMART API Definition defines a set of Web API endpoints in RESTful style, which is the primary way of exchanging data among clients (users) and servers (databases).

 ## Synopsis